 Occupational therapy services are provided at home, in the community, at school, and/or in an outpatient therapy clinic setting.
 Services can also be accessed if the person is an inpatient in a hospital (in an inpatient behavior program or hospitalized for acute medical needs).
 During the early intervention years (birth to 3 years) most children receive therapy at home or wherever they are during the day (at day care or at grandma’s home, for example).
 As children grow older, therapy will often take place in school or in an outpatient clinic setting.

 What does a treatment session look like?

 Typically, treatment includes a mixture of table-top and floor-based play activities, as well as self-help activities.
-For many children diagnosed with Autism Spectrum Disorder (ASD), treatment may have a sensory component.
+For many children on the autism spectrum, treatment may have a sensory component.
 It is important to remember that treatment can look very different from one child to another depending on the individual’s needs and the location of the therapy.
 In the case of children receiving occupational therapy in school, treatment will focus on helping each child participate in the education program and school-based activities.
 In an outpatient setting, treatment will be focused on helping the child function at home and in the community.